python-pillow/Pillow/docs/handbook/writing-your-own-image-plugin.rst

 The decode function is called with the target (core) image, the decoder state structure, and a buffer of data to be decoded.

-**Experimental** -- If ``pulls_fd`` is set, then the decode function is called once, with an empty buffer.
-It is the decoder's responsibility to decode the entire tile in that one call.
-The rest of this section only applies if ``pulls_fd`` is not set.

 It is the decoder's responsibility to pull as much data as possible out of the buffer and return the number of bytes consumed.
 The next call to the decoder will include the previous unconsumed tail.
 The decoder function will be called multiple times as the data is read from the file like object.

+Alternatively, if ``pulls_fd`` is set, then the decode function is called once, with an empty buffer.
+It is the decoder's responsibility to decode the entire tile in that one call.

 If an error occurs, set ``state->errcode`` and return -1.